 Eugene and Clare Thaw Curator, Drawings and Prints, Morgan Library & Museum, New York, NY

-Curator, Department of Drawings and Prints, Metropolitan Museum of Art, New York, NY
+Curator, Department of Drawings & Prints, Metropolitan Museum of Art, New York, NY